controlshift/bulk-data-example/README.md

 Name | Description
 ------------ | -------------
 aws_region | The AWS Region to use.
-Should match the location of your Redshift instance redshift_username | Redshift Username to use for database loads redshift_password | Redshift Password to use for database loads manifest_bucket_name | Your S3 bucket name to store manifests of ingests processed in.
+Should match the location of your Redshift instance. controlshift_environment | The environment of your ControlShift instance.
+Either staging or production. controlshift_hostname | The hostname of your ControlShift instance.
+Likely to be something like action.myorganization.org. controlshift_organization_slug | The organization's slug in ControlShift platform.
+Ask support team (support@controlshiftlabs.com) to find this value. failed_manifest_prefix | A file prefix that will be used for manifest logs on failure. failure_topic_name | An SNS topic name that will be notified about batch processing failures. failure_topic_name_for_run_glue_job_lambda | An SNS topic name that will be notified about batch processing failures, defaults to `ControlshiftLambdaLoaderFailure`. glue_scripts_bucket_name | Your S3 bucket name to store Glue scripts in. manifest_bucket_name | Your S3 bucket name to store manifests of ingests processed in.
 Terraform will create this bucket for you.
-Must be globally unique. manifest_prefix | A file prefix that will be used for manifest logs on success failed_manifest_prefix | A file prefix that will be used for manifest logs on failure controlshift_hostname | The hostname of your ControlShift instance.
-Likely to be something like action.myorganization.org
+Must be globally unique. manifest_prefix | A file prefix that will be used for manifest logs on success. receiver_timeout | The timeout for the receiving Lambda, in seconds. redshift_password | Redshift Password to use for database loads. redshift_schema | The Redshift schema to load tables into, defaults to `public`. redshift_subnet_cidr_blocks | CIDR blocks for subnets associated with new Redshift cluster, defaults to `172.31.48.0/20` and `172.31.64.0/20`. redshift_username | Redshift Username to use for database loads. success_topic_name | An SNS topic name that will be notified about batch processing successes. success_topic_name_for_run_glue_job_lambda | An SNS topic name that will be notified about batch processing successes, defaults to `ControlshiftGlueJobSuccess`.

-TODO: add new variables

 ### Run Terraform